-Test A2 uses Geometry A, with whole-grain sources restricted to 100 $\mu$ m grains.
-The total mass of sources is 6.5 %, corresponding to 918 out of the 3837 100- $\mu$ m grains.
-In this case, the self-dose to the source grains is small, yet a large proportion of the mass is comprised of 400 $\mu$ m grains.
-The dosimeter grains (100 and 140 $\mu$ m), which are smaller than the sediment average, receive a larger-than-average dose.
-Note that when the sources are $^{40}$ K the attenuation is greater than 1, meaning that the dose received by the dosimeters is greater than the IM beta dose for the bulk sediment (this is balanced by the lower-than-average dose received by the 400 $\mu$ m grains).
-The $1 - \varphi{dosimeter}$ model underestimates the attenuation by 6-10 %, depending on the source (Fig 2c), while the BEM is consistent with the Monte Carlo simulations (Fig 2d).
+Test A2 uses Geometry A, with whole-grain sources restricted to $100\,\mu m$ grains.
+The total mass of sources is $6.5\,\%$, corresponding to 918 out of the 3837 $100\,\mu m$ grains.
+In this case, the self-dose to the source grains is small, yet a large proportion of the mass is comprised of $400\,\mu m$ grains.
+The dosimeter grains (100 and $140\,\mu m$), which are smaller than the sediment average, receive a larger-than-average dose.
+Note that when the sources are 40 K the attenuation is greater than 1, meaning that the dose received by the dosimeters is greater than the IM beta dose for the bulk sediment (this is balanced by the lower-than-average dose received by the 400 μm grains).
+The 1 - $\varphi{\text{dosimeter}}$ model underestimates the attenuation by 6 %-10 % depending on the source (Fig. 2c), while the BEM is consistent with the Monte Carlo simulations (Fig. 2d).

-Test B1 uses Geometry B, which has a grain size distribution broadly corresponding to a coarse silt.
-Source grains comprise 19 % of the total, and have the same size distribution as the matrix.
-Separate simulations have been run for wholegrain and surface sources; dosimeter grains are 20 and 40 $\mu$ m in diameter.
-In the case of whole-grain sources, the attenuation estimated by $1 - \varphi{dosimeter}$ and the BEM are identical, and correspond closely to the Monte Carlo simulation (Fig. 3a and 3b).
-The two models are not equivalent in the case of surface sources, for three reasons.
-Firstly, the self-dose of the sources is reduced, because the sources are not generated in the centre of the grain.
-Secondly, the effective mean grain size of the sources is also reduced, because of the greater surface-to-volume ratio of smaller grains.
+Test B1 uses Geometry B, which has a grain-size distribution broadly corresponding to a coarse silt.
+Source grains comprise 19% of the total and have the same size distribution as the matrix.
+Separate simulations have been run for whole-grain and surface sources.
+Dosimeter grains are 20 and 40 μm in diameter.
+In the case of whole-grain sources, the attenuation estimated by $1-\varphi{\mathrm{dosimeter}}$ and the BEM are identical and correspond closely to the Monte Carlo simulation (Fig. 3a and b).
+The two models are not equivalent in the case of surface sources for three reasons.
+Firstly, the self-dose of the sources is reduced because the sources are not generated in the centre of the grain.
+Secondly, the effective mean grain size of the sources is also reduced because of the greater surface-to-volume ratio of smaller grains.
 Thirdly, the dosimeter grains receive a self-dose from sources held on their surface.
-For surface sources of U and Th, the $1 - \varphi{dosimeter}$ model of attenuation underestimates the simulated beta dose by ~7 %.
-In contrast, the BEM is remains accurate.
+For surface sources of U and Th, the $1 - \varphi{\text{dosimeter}}$ model of attenuation underestimates the simulated beta dose by \sim 7 %.
+In contrast, the BEM remains ac-

 Test C1 uses Geometry C, corresponding to a well-sorted sand with mean grain size of 250 μm.
-Again, source grains (19 %) have the same size distribution as the matrix.
-The simulated attenuation is shown for 200 μm dosimeters (Fig 3c and 3d), for whole-grain and surface sources.
+Again, source grains (19%) have the same grain-size distribution as the matrix.
+The simulated attenuation is shown for 200 μm dosimeters (Fig. 3c and d), for whole-grain and surface sources.
 For grain sizes of 250 μm there is a significant self-dose to source grains (see Table 1), which is much reduced if sources are located on grain surfaces (see Table 2).
 As such, the energy available to dosimeters is greater when sources are located on grain surfaces.
 In addition, there is a significant self-dose to dosimeter grains from surface-held sources.
-These effects are not accounted for by the $1 - \varphi{dosimeter}$ model of attenuation, leading to an underestimate of simulated beta dose by 9 %, 17 %, and 23 %, for K, U, and Th sources, respectively.
+These effects are not accounted for by the $1-\varphi{\text{dosimeter}}$ model of attenuation, leading to an underestimate of simulated beta dose by 9 %, 17 %, and 23 %, for K, U, and Th sources, respectively.
 The effect is accounted for in the BEM, which gives accurate estimates of attenuation.